roboticsys/rmp-demo-vision-tracking-gimbal/GRPC_STREAMING_README.md

 1. **gRPC Connection Failed**: Check that C++ server is running and port 50051 is available
 2. **No Image Data**: Verify camera is connected and RT tasks are running
 3. **Format Conversion Errors**: Check OpenCV installation and image dimensions
-4. **Shared Memory Issues**: Ensure proper Windows permissions for shared memory access
+4. **Shared Memory Issues**:
+   - Windows: Ensure proper Windows permissions for shared memory access
+   - Linux: Check that `/dev/shm` is mounted and accessible (usually mounted by default)

 ## Future Enhancements